-In this section, we study spatio-temporal convergence for two examples where nonlocal hydrodynamics has a nontrivial impact on the fiber trajectories.
-We first verify our method for fibers in gravity by comparing the results to those obtained using the method prescribed in [65] and in the process show improved robustness and temporal accuracy.
-We then demonstrate second-order temporal convergence and spectral spatial accuracy for a periodic three fiber system in shear flow.
-We also show that, if stable, our block diagonal solver (106) with one hydrodynamic evaluation per time step is the most efficient way to resolve the dynamics to a given tolerance.
+In this section, we study spatiotemporal convergence for two examples where nonlocal hydrodynamics has a nontrivial impact on the fiber trajectories.
+We first verify our method for fibers in gravity by comparing the results to those obtained using the method prescribed in [15] and in the process show improved robustness and temporal accuracy.
+We then demonstrate second-order temporal convergence and spectral spatial accuracy for a periodic three-fiber system in shear flow.
+We also show that, if stable, our block-diagonal solver (105) with one hydrodynamic evaluation per time step is the most efficient way to resolve the dynamics to a given tolerance.

-5.1.1 Comparison to strong formulation
+1. Comparison to strong formulation

 Our first goal is to validate our weak formulation of inextensibility by numerically comparing to the strong formulation.
-To do this, we consider four fibers centered around a circle of radius d=0.2.
-The fibers have initial tangent vector $\boldsymbol{\tau}(t=0)=(0,0,1)$ (they are aligned in the z direction) and positions $\boldsymbol{X}^{(1)}(t=0)=(d,0,s-1), \ \boldsymbol{X}^{(2)}(t=0)=(0,d,s-1), \ \boldsymbol{X}^{(3)}(t=0)=(-d,0,s-1), \$ and $\boldsymbol{X}^{(4)}(t=0)=(0,-d,s-1), \$ where $0\leq s\leq L=2$ .
-For simplicity, we set $\mu=\kappa=1$ , and $\epsilon=10^{-3}$ .
-For this test only, we use fibers with ellipsodial cross sections and set the local drag coefficient $c(s)=-\ln{(\epsilon^2)}$ .
-We simulate until t=0.25.
+To do this, we consider four fibers centered around a circle of radius d = 0.2.
+The fibers have initial tangent vector $\tau(t = 0) = (0, 0, 1)$ (they are aligned in the z direction) and positions $X^{(1)}(t = 0) = (d, 0, s - 1), X^{(2)}(t = 0) = (0, d, s - 1), X^{(3)}(t = 0) = (-d, 0, s - 1)$, and $X^{(4)}(t = 0) = (0, -d, s - 1)$, where $0 \le s \le L = 2$.
+For simplicity, we set $\mu = \kappa = 1$, and $\epsilon = 10^{-3}$.
+For this test only, we use fibers with ellipsoidal cross sections and set the local drag coefficient $c(s) = -\ln(\epsilon^2)$.
+We simulate until t = 0.25.

-Each fiber has a uniform gravitational force density $\mathbf{f}^g = (0, 0, -5)$ placed on it.
-In the absence of nonlocal interactions (i.e., if $\mathbf{M} = \mathbf{M}^{\mathrm{LD}}$ ), the fibers fall straight downward.
+Each fiber has a uniform gravitational force density $f^g = (0, 0, -5)$ placed on it.
+In the absence of nonlocal interactions (i.e., if $M = M^{LD}$), the fibers fall straight downward.
 When the interactions between fibers are included, however, the fibers influence each other and have an x and y direction to their motion.
 Figure 3(a) shows the initial and final (t = 0.25) configurations of the fibers in this test.

-Our goal here is to verify our results by comparing to results obtained using the method of [65].
-Because the method of [65] uses regularization for the finite part integral (and we do not), we drop the finite part integral in this calculation and only include local drag and cross fiber interactions in the mobility.
-The fibers are sufficiently far from each other that the dipole term in the kernel $S_D$ , which has coefficient of 0 in [65], has a very small effect on the result (two orders of magnitude less than our smallest spatio-temporal error).
-We use free space boundary conditions (no periodicity)
+Our goal here is to verify our results by comparing to results obtained using the method of [15].
+Because the method of [15] uses regularization for the finite part integral (and we do not), we drop the finite part integral in this calculation and only include local drag and cross-fiber interactions in the mobility.
+The fibers are sufficiently far from each other that the dipole term in the kernel S_D , which has coefficient of 0 in [15], has a very small effect on the result (two orders of magnitude less than our smallest spatiotemporal error).
+We use free-space boundary conditions (no periodicity) and compute all nonlocal integrals by direct quadrature (78), without any upsampling.
+We use the block-diagonal solves (105) for temporal integration and do not perform any GMRES iterations.